 For starters, a scarf is the ultimate layering accessory that can make base layers look fresh and original—whether you want to add some flare to your jeans and T-shirt for a day of sightseeing with the kids or tie one around your neck to add some originality to that little black dress when it’s time for a fancier night out.

-And since scarves roll up into a tidy little package and take up so little room in your hand luggage, you can think about bringing a couple different ones along.
+And since scarves roll up into a tidy little package and take up so little room in your hand luggage, you can think about bringing a couple of different ones along.
 A good idea is to pack an ample and more casual cotton scarf in a or pattern, as well as a perhaps with bolder colors.

 But scarves aren’t just good clothing accessories; they also do double duty on vacation.
 These are our favorite uses for a scarf when traveling.